john-light/validity-rollups/validity_rollups_on_bitcoin.md

 ## Section 2.
 The validity rollup user experience

-### Section 2.1 Deploying and using a validity rollup
+### Section 2.1 Deploying a validity rollup

 To create a validity rollup, a protocol is implemented on the parent blockchain that defines how the validity rollup works.
 This protocol includes details such as rollup consensus rules, how to verify that rollup blocks follow the consensus rules, how rollup block producers are selected in case there are multiple competing block producers, a protocol for moving assets from the parent chain to the rollup and back to the parent chain again, etc. The rollup protocol is often implemented as a smart contract that is deployed to the parent chain, however the rollup could also be implemented directly in the consensus rules of the parent chain, making it an "enshrined rollup".[50]

 Once the rules of the rollup are defined on the parent chain, the genesis block of the rollup can be published and the block producer(s) can begin advancing the state of the rollup.
+Today, all rollups deployed in production use a centralized block producer, generally to reduce implementation complexity and time-to-market.
+This is considered an acceptable tradeoff because even if the centralized block producer completely halts block production, users can still confirm a transaction on the parent chain that allows them to unilaterally exit the rollup.[51]
+This unilateral exit mechanism is described in more detail in Section 2.3.
+As the existing rollups in production mature, they are expected to transition to decentralized block production.[52, 53]

 With each rollup block that gets produced, the rollup transaction data is stored in a state update transaction on the parent chain along with a cryptographic proof of the validity of the rollup block (the "validity proof" — which may or may not also be "zero knowledge" in nature).
 Once the state update transaction is confirmed on the parent chain, the rollup block is considered confirmed by rollup full nodes and is added to the rollup chain tip.
 In order to re-organize a rollup block that has been confirmed on the parent chain, the parent chain block that the rollup block was confirmed in would have to be re-organized too.
 This gives rollups their _inherited double-spend security_ feature.

+### Section 2.2 Using a validity rollup

 To begin using a rollup, a new user has two options: either transfer an existing asset from the parent chain to the rollup, or receive a transfer from someone who already owns an asset on the rollup.
 Transferring an asset from the parent chain to the rollup is straightforward: the user sends a deposit transaction to the rollup contract on the parent chain specifying the asset and amount to deposit from their address, along with the rollup address that should receive the deposit.
 Once the deposit transaction is confirmed on the parent chain, the user will receive their asset in their specified rollup address and can then freely transfer the asset to any other rollup address as they would if they were using the base layer blockchain.